Public Events Diary

 Sunday 2nd June

 Illuminations are a mixed contemporary A Cappella group from the University of Exeter.
 Founded in 2011, they have gone from strength to strength, competing successfully in the ICCA’s year on year, and achieving sell out shows in consecutive years at the Edinburgh Fringe.
 Last summer, the group were also proud to appear on Sky One’s hit show “Sing: Ultimate A Cappella”, where they narrowly missed out on the final.
 They recently released their first music video for their version of Simon and Garfunkel’s “The Sound of Silence”, filmed right here at Poltimore house, and have just finished filming their second video which will be released very soon.
-Their eclectic range of music, vibrant image, and dynamic choreography make for unique show not to be missed.
+Their eclectic range of music, vibrant image, and dynamic choreography make for a unique show not to be missed.

 Friends of Poltimore House AGM